dlouwers/reactive-consul/README.md

 # Reactive Consul
 This project is a Consul client for Scala.
 It uses non-blocking I/O to communicate with a Consul cluster.
-You can use the ServiceBroker to get out of the bock support for automatic-clustering, loadbalancing and failover or you can use the low-level ConsulHttpClient.
+You can use the ServiceBroker to get out of the box support for automatic-clustering, loadbalancing and failover or you can use the low-level ConsulHttpClient.

 ## Installation